Trend Indicators

 Aroon Indicator Formula

-• Aroon-Up: Measures the number of periods since the highest high within a specified period.
+- Aroon-Up: It calculates the frequency of periods after the highest high within a specific period.

-• Aroon-Down: Measures the number of periods since the lowest low within a specified period.
+- Aroon-Down: It calculates the frequency of periods after the lowest low within a specific period.

 The formulas for Aroon-Up and Aroon-Down are: